hakansyukur23/PowerBI_Dashboard/README.md

 🖥️ [Power BI Dashboard 📊](#Power-BI-Dashboard)

 ## Introduction
-This project focuses on the analysis of a public dataset provided by Olist, a Brazilian e-commerce company.
-The dataset includes information about customer orders, products, payments, reviews, and more.
-The goal of this project is to extract meaningful insights from the data that can help improve business strategies and customer experience.
+This project focuses on the development of an HR Dashboard using Power BI, aimed at analyzing human resources data within the organization.
+The dashboard processes information related to employees, including data on promotions, retrenchment risks, performance scores, and workforce distribution.
+The goal of this project is to extract meaningful insights from this data, helping to improve business strategies and employee experience.

 ## Power BI Dashboard 📊